duritong/trocla/README.md

 ## Update & Changes

+### to 0.0.12

+1. change from sha1 signature for the x509 format to sha2
+1. Fix an issue where shellsafe characters might have already been initialized with shell-unsafe characters.
+Plz review any shell-safe character passwords regarding this problem.
+See the [fix](https://github.com/duritong/trocla/pull/19) for more information.
+Thanks [asquelt](https://github.com/asquelt) for the fix.

 ### to 0.0.8

 1. be sure to update as well the moneta gem, trocla now uses the official moneta releases and supports current avaiable versions.